Byzantine–Serbian wars: Early Contact between Constantinople and the Slavs

 Some of the earliest belligerent contacts between Byzantium and the Slavs was during the Avar-Byzantine wars during the late 6th century, during which much of the Avar army was made up of Pannonian Slavs.
 During this period of invasion, often thought to be spanning from 574-588, the regions of Thracia and Moesia were devastated by up to a hundred thousand Sclaveni.

 Slavic invasions of the Balkans

 The settlement of the Southern Slavs in the Eastern Roman Empire began in the mid-5th century with Slavic tribes along the Danube in Bavaria and Pannonia crossing over and settling in modern-day Bosnia and Croatia, slowly settling in Moesia, Scythia Minor, and Epirus, with some tribes moving as far south as the Peloponnese.
-During the 620s, an unnamed Serbian prince led a horde of White Serbs across the Danube to settle the western Balkans during the reign of Heraclius.
+During the 620s, an unnamed Serbian prince led the White Serbs across the Danube to settle the western Balkans during the reign of Heraclius.
 These and many other Slavic tribes that settled in Sirmium, Moesia Superior, and nearby regions soon emerged as a unified Serbian cultural and political identity, emerging as the Principality of Serbia under the descendants of the unnamed Serbian prince.